 Wall of coins provides other services access to their API.
 Here other websites, apps, or bloggers can use certain platform features like adding buying or selling options on their platform.

 The platform provides detailed API documentation for integration with other services.
-These include how to cancel orders, reset passwords, device verification, and more.
+These include cancelling orders, resetting passwords, verifying devices, and more.
 This detailed information ensures that other services have no trouble integrating the marketplace into their websites or apps.

 Moreover, the platform also has web widget functionality.
 Here other websites can include the marketplace’s tools and services.
 These include the “Basic Buy Module” and “Bitcoin or DASH Purchases.”

 The platform does not have a wide selection of coins to choose from.
 It only supports buying and selling Bitcoin (BTC), Ethereum (ETH), Groestlcoin (GRS), Litecoin (LTC), and PIVX (PIV).
-The marketplace’s coin support further emphasizes its focus on simplicity and ease of use.
+The marketplace’s coin support further emphasises simplicity and ease of use.

 How Does The Platform Work?

 There are generally two kinds of coin exchanges available.
-The first is a centralized exchange.
+The first is a centralised exchange.
 Here, the exchange stores crypto and regulates prices and orders volumes using their preferred data aggregators and policies.